-Fellows work closely with the Executive Artistic Director and staff of Hubbard Hall on multiple projects and initiatives, including all aspects of planning, producing, marketing and resourcing a full season of theater, opera, music and dance performances, workshops and classes.
+Fellows work closely with the Executive & Artistic Director and staff of Hubbard Hall on multiple projects and initiatives, including all aspects of planning, producing, marketing and resourcing a full season of theater, opera, music and dance performances, workshops and classes.
 Ideal candidates will have some background in the arts and some administrative or production experience, clear and concise writing and excellent interpersonal communication skills.
-This is an excellent opportunity for candidates interested in learning the arts of producing and administrating from within one of the nation’s best and longest-running community-based arts centers.
-Positions are currently unpaid but can receive free tickets or class enrollments at Hubbard Hall during the Fellowship.
-Fellows who serve at least one 3-hour shift per week and volunteer a minimum of 20 hours per month will receive 1 complimentary weekly class for the current trimester.
-If the fellow should wish to take additional classes, they can purchase them at the discounted rate of half the nonmember price.
-Fellows will also be notified when complimentary tickets to performances are available.
+Fellows are an excellent opportunity for candidates interested in learning the art of producing and administrating from within one of the nation’s best and longest-running community-based arts centers.

 Hubbard Hall gathers people from all walks of life to create, learn and grow together, while developing, producing and presenting world-class art and artists.
 We are an arts incubator, a training ground for artists of all ages and backgrounds, a magnet for artistic activity, a safe haven for risk-taking, an economic driver for our region, and the beating heart of our community.
 We are dedicated to cultivating, sustaining, and promoting the cultural life of our rural community.
 We are also committed to restoring and preserving Hubbard Hall and all of the buildings on our campus as community cultural assets.